Housing discrimination in the United States: Fair Housing Act

 However, victims of housing discrimination need not go through HUD or any other governmental agency to pursue their rights.
 The Fair Housing Act confers jurisdiction to hear cases on federal district courts.
 The United States Department of Justice also has jurisdiction to file cases on behalf of the United States where there is a pattern and practice of discrimination or where HUD has found discrimination in a case and either party elects to go to federal court instead of continuing in the HUD administrative process.

 The Fair Housing Act applies to landlords renting or leasing space in their primary residence only if the residence contains living quarters occupied or intended to be occupied by three or more other families living independently of each other, such as an owner-occupied rooming house.

+The Fair Housing Act is a U.S. federal law designed to protect individuals and families from discrimination in housing-related activities, including the sale, rental, financing, and advertising of homes.
+Amended in 1988, the Act prohibits discrimination based on race, color, religion, sex, disability, family status, and national origin.
+Initially introduced to Congress in 1966, the Act aimed to tackle racial discrimination in housing transactions.
+Despite multiple reviews by both the House of Representatives and the Senate over the following two years, it failed to secure enough support for passage.
+A key advocate for the bill was Martin Luther King Jr., who actively participated in open housing marches in Chicago during the 1960s.
+Following King's assassination on April 4, 1968, President Lyndon B. Johnson urged Congress to pass the legislation as a tribute to the fallen civil rights leader before his funeral.